Getting Things Done (GTD)

 • Use the Todoist share extensions on Android or iOS to share pages from mobile apps as tasks.

-• If the item will take less than 2 minutes, complete it right away.
+• Use the two-minute rule, when a task takes less than two minutes, complete it right away.

-• If it's a non-actionable reference item (e.g., a file, document, article, contact information, etc.) that you'll need to come back to later, file it away in a separate reference project or attach it to the comments of the relevant task or project.
+• File away non-actionable reference items (e.g., a file, document, article, contact information, etc.) in a separate reference project or attach them to the comments of the relevant task or project.

-There are many different ways to organize your tasks with the GTD methodology, but we recommend using a combination of projects and labels.
+There are many different ways to organize your tasks with the Getting Things Done methodology, but we recommend using a combination of projects and labels.

 One-off tasks